sequelize/sequelize/docs/migrations.md

 - Create a model file `user` in `models` folder
 - Create a migration file with name like `XXXXXXXXXXXXXX-create-user.js` in `migrations` folder

 **Note:** _Sequelize will only use Model files, it's the table representation.
-On other hand migration file is a change in that model or more specifically that table, used by CLI.
+On the other hand, the migration file is a change in that model or more specifically that table, used by CLI.
 Treat migrations like a commit or a log for some change in database._

 ### Running Migrations
-Now till this step CLI haven't inserted anything into database.
+Until this step, we haven't inserted anything into the database.
 We have just created required model and migration files for our first model `User`.
 Now to actually create that table in database you need to run `db:migrate` command.

 ```bash
 $ node_modules/.bin/sequelize db:migrate
 ```

-This command will execute these steps
+This command will execute these steps:

 - Will ensure a table called `SequelizeMeta` in database.
-This table is used to record which migration have ran on current database
+This table is used to record which migrations have run on the current database
-- Start looking for any migration files which haven't ran yet.
+- Start looking for any migration files which haven't run yet.
 This is possible by checking `SequelizeMeta` table.
 In this case it will run `XXXXXXXXXXXXXX-create-user.js` migration, which we created in last step.
 - Creates a table called `Users` with all columns as specified in its migration file.

 ### Undoing Migrations